Skip to Main Content

 When you take out a secured loan, you give the lender permission to record a lien on the asset you offer as collateral.
 This lien gives the lender the right to take your asset and sell it if you miss payments.
 It also tells other lenders that you've already used this asset as collateral.

 For example, say you borrow $5,000 and secure the loan with your car.
 A few years into your loan, you lose your job.
 You've paid down the balance to $2,000, but you can't pay any more.
-The lender could seize your car and sell it at auction to get its $2,000 back.
-But even if the lender recoups what you owe, you would lose the asset and your credit score would take a hit.
+The lender could potentially seize your car and sell it at auction to get its $2,000 back.
+But even if the lender recoups what you owe, you would lose the asset, and your credit score would take a hit.

 Related: How Do Personal Loans Work?